General Terms of ZIPZERO’s Partnerships Agreement

 Reporting Periods: the individual daily, weekly or monthly (calendar month) periods of our cooperation, performed and billed in accordance with the Order, during which we will provide Services to you.

-Services: services provided to you by us on the basis of the Contract, and detailed in the Order, to support sales of your products through rewarding their purchases in the App.
+Services: services provided to you by us on the basis of the Contract, and detailed in the Order, to support sales in your Stores through rewarding their purchases in the App and involving your access to the Data via Partners Dashboard.

 Users: registered users of the App.